UniversalDependencies/UD_German-GSD/README.txt

 Added sentence ids.
 Added LEMMA and XPOSTAG predicted by TreeTagger with a German model supplied with the tagger and available in Treex (http://ufal.mff.cuni.cz/treex, commit 50ad1fe0b9907ac382cbcda0a0f102602abc21a0).
 The UPOSTAGs from the original data (assigned manually) were not modified.
+Some features were also added if they could be derived from the information already present.
+Features that need a lexicon and/or disambiguation, such as Gender, Number and Case, have not been added in this stage.

 2015-11-08 Wolfgang Seeker